The Friends’ comprehensive range of programs meant to combat invasive aquatic plants in our waterways.

-Trained Courtesy Boat Inspectors (CBIs) staff 10 public boat launches throughout the watershed, volunteering weekends and holidays from Memorial Day Weekend through Labor Day Weekend.
-During inspections, CBIs share information with boaters on the importance of preventing the spread of invasive plants.
+Trained Courtesy Boat Inspectors (CBIs) staff 10 public boat launches throughout the watershed, volunteering from Memorial Day Weekend through Labor Day Weekend.
+During inspections, CBIs share information with boaters on how to combat the spread of invasive aquatic plants.

 For more information about our CBI program, click here.